Programmes for Learners

-The Johannesburg Holocaust & Genocide Centre provides comprehensive education programmes for Grade 5-12 learners across Gauteng and neighbouring provinces, enhancing their study of Holocaust history as mandated by the National Curriculum.
-All programme topics relate to Human Rights awareness and draw on lessons from the Holocaust and the 1994 genocide in Rwanda, which specifically address the Grade 9 Social Science, as well as Grade 11 History and Life Orientation curricula and promote cross-curricular teaching opportunities more generally.
-Our highly-experienced educators can either conduct these programmes at our centre, or at your school.
-We can also arrange for guest speakers to conduct school assemblies to mark particular events.
-The centre can accommodate up to 120 learners at one time, and is open every weekday for school programmes.
+The Johannesburg Holocaust & Genocide Centre provides comprehensive education programmes for Grade 8-12 learners across Gauteng and neighbouring provinces, enhancing their study of Holocaust history as mandated by the National Curriculum.
+All programme topics relate to human rights awareness and draw on lessons from the Holocaust and the 1994 genocide in Rwanda, which specifically address the Grade 9 Social Science, as well as Grade 11 History curricula and promote cross-curricular teaching opportunities more generally.

 We do not charge for our learner programmes, but respectfully ask for donations to help us with furthering our education initiatives.
 If you would like us to tailor-make a programme for your school contact: email@example.com or call +27-11-640-3100.